endeavouros-team/PKGBUILDS/eos-apps-info/man/UpdateInTerminal/UpdateInTerminal.md

 --noup   Don't check Arch & EndeavourOS updates.
 --noaur  Don't check AUR updates.
 --nt     Start a new terminal window for checking updates.
+--sync   Run program 'sync' afterwards if updates were detected.
 ```

 ## See also